 - 1. Calculation guidance for radiation exposure in the long term - 2.
 Justification of distinction between probable and less probable scenarios - 3.
-Improvement of safety assessment methodologies and tools b) What topics are planned for the future?
+Improvement of safety assessment methodologies and tools

 See above "Answers to Question 3.
 Topics: a) to be continued"

 - HAEA: see topics above (a) to be continued - NPHMOS: see topics above (b) to be continued